Could Beto be back? O'Rourke mulling bid for Texas governor

 AUSTIN, Texas (AP) — There's no road trip, no soul searching.
 No beard or blogging.
 But Beto O'Rourke is making a political life decision again.

-But now O’Rourke, who announced his run for the White House on the cover of Vanity Fair, is being quiet about it.
-He says he hasn’t ruled out anything, but isn't saying much else.
+But now O'Rourke, who teased an announcement of his bid for the White House on the cover of Vanity Fair, is being quiet about it.
+He says he hasn't ruled out anything, but isn't saying much else.
 And Texas Democrats are itching for an answer.

 "Impatience is not the word for it," Texas Democratic Party chairman Gilberto Hinojosa said.
 "But anxious is."